 Neck Pain and Associated Conditions

-Neck (cervical spine) is among the commonly injured areas, as stability is compromised due to excessive need of movement in this area.
-Neck affection can give symptoms localized to the neck, but it can also be the source of headaches, pain in the arms, and interscapular area.
+The neck (cervical spine) is among the commonly injured areas, as stability is compromised due to excessive need of movement in this area.
+Neck affection can give symptoms localized to the neck, but it can also be the soBackend Editorurce of headaches, and pain in the arms, and interscapular area.

 A majority of neck pain gets better over time without much intervention, however, a few symptoms are indications of possibly serious medical conditions and patients should seek immediate medical attention.